Skip to Content

 No Waiting 20+ Minutes for Water to Heat

 With a tankless water heater, on-demand literally means ON DEMAND.
-You turn on the tap “demanding” hot water, and there it is.
-Almost instantaneously (you still need to run out the water that’s cooled in the line between the faucet and the water heater) you’ve got piping hot water flowing.
+You turn on the tap, “demanding” hot water, and there it is.
+Almost instantaneously (you still need to run out the water that’s cooled in the line between the faucet and the water heater), you’ve got piping hot water flowing.

 Can Use Less Fuel

 Tankless water heaters can use less fuel (propane or diesel) because they only heat the water being used.
-Once again, if you heat the entire tank full of water and only use a gallon or two, then you turn off the water heater, you’ll use a lot of fuel to re-heat that tank full of water again the next time you need hot water.
+Once again, if you heat the entire tank full of water and then only use a gallon or two, you’ll use a lot of fuel to reheat that tank full of water again the next time you need hot water.
+If, on the other hand, you leave the water heater on, it will continue to use propane/diesel/electric to keep the water in the tank hot all day.

 Lightweight Because They Don’t Hold Water

 A tankless water heater, on the other hand, is – well – tankless.
-No tank, no water in the tank – so that’s 100 pounds less for you to carry around.
+No tank, no water in the tank – so that’s 80+ pounds less for you to carry around.

 A tankless water heater doesn't hold gallons of water in a reservoir.